danielaparker/jsoncons/src/doc/Classes/json.md

     void add(size_t index, json&& val)
 Adds a new element at the specified index of a json array, shifting all elements currently at or above that index to the right.
 The content of `val` is copied (or moved) to the new element.

-    template <class T>
-    void add_custom_data(const T& val)
-Adds a new custom data element of type `T at the end of a json array.
-The content of `val` is copied to the new element.

-    template <class T>
-    void add_custom_data(size_t index, const T& val) Adds a new custom data element of type `T` at the specified index of a json array, shifting all elements currently at or above that index to the right.
-The content of `val` is copied to the new element.

     void swap(json& val)
 Exchanges the content of the `json` value with the content of `val`, which is another `json` value.